NTA Film Network: Programs

-Note: This schedule was announced in May 1958.
-According to the announcement, 17 television stations would follow this schedule for the 1958–1959 television season; other NTA Film Network affiliates aired the programs out of pattern.
+Up to 17 television stations followed this schedule for the 1958–1959 television season; other affiliates aired the programs out of pattern.

 End of network

 In January 1959, Ely Landau was succeeded by Charles C. Barry, who assumed the role of president of network operations.
 Landau continued to chair National Telefilm Associates.
 Despite Twentieth Century-Fox's 50% ownership, the film network never developed into a major commercial television network on a par with the "Big Three" television networks.
 Several modern television historians regard the NTA Film Network as a syndication service rather than a major television network.

 By 1961, WNTA-TV was losing money, and the network's flagship station was sold to the Educational Broadcasting Corporation that November.
 WNTA-TV became WNDT (later WNET), flagship station of the National Educational Television network, a forerunner of PBS.
 NTA network operations did not continue without a flagship station, although parent company National Telefilm Associates continued syndication services.
 Four television series (Probe, Tintin, The Fair Adventure and A Day with Doodles) were syndicated by NTA between 1962 and 1966.